 This disorder is not a curse.

-There many people who do not see adult autism as a curse.
+There are many people who do not see adult autism as a curse.

-One of the best ways that we can supports autistic adults is to also support their families.
+One of the best ways that we can supports autistic adults, aside from supporting the individual and treating them as a human being; is to also support their families.

 By providing support and needed services to families, especially when they are still autistic children can be one of the best things to do.
 It sets a standard and also gives a family some inkling of how to prepare for the future.